 David T. Hamamoto.
 Mr. Hamamoto served as DiamondPeak's (defined below) Chairman and Chief Executive Officer since inception in November 2018 until October 2020 and continues to serve as our director.
 He is the Founder of DiamondHead Partners, LLC, a venture capital firm, which he established in 2017.
 Mr. Hamamoto has served as the Chief Executive Officer and a Director for DiamondHead Holdings Corp., a special purpose acquisition company, since January 2021.
 Previously, he served as Executive Vice Chairman of Colony NorthStar (now Colony Capital, Inc.) a publicly traded real estate and investment management firm, from January 2017 through January 2018.
 The NorthStar companies, which he founded, were sold to Colony Capital in January 2017.
-Prior to the sale, Mr. Hamamoto was Executive Officer from 2014 until 2015.
+Prior to the sale, Mr. Hamamoto was Executive Chairman of NorthStar Asset Management Group, a publicly traded investment management firm, since 2015, having previously served as its Chairman and Chief Executive Officer from 2014 until 2015.
 Mr. Hamamoto was the Chairman of the board of directors of NorthStar Realty Finance Corp., a publicly traded real estate investment trust ("NRF"), from 2007 to January 2017 and served as one of its directors from 2003 to January 2017.
 Mr. Hamamoto previously served as NRF's Chief Executive Officer from 2004 until 2015 and President from 2004 until 2011.
-Mr. Hamamoto was Chairman of the board of directors of NorthStar Realty Finance Corp., a publicly traded real estate investment trust ("NRF"), from 2007 to January 2017 and served as one of its directors from 2003 to January 2017.
-Mr. Hamamoto previously served as NRF's Chief Executive Officer from 2004 until 2015 and President from 2004 until 2011.
 Mr. Hamamoto was Chairman of the board of directors of NorthStar Realty Europe Corp. from 2015 to January 2017.
 In 1997, Mr. Hamamoto co-founded NorthStar Capital Investment Corp., the predecessor to NRF for which he served as Co-Chief Executive Officer until 2004.
 Prior to NorthStar, Mr. Hamamoto was a partner and co-head of the Real Estate Principal Investment Area at Goldman, Sachs & Co.
-During Mr. Hamamoto's tenure at Goldman, Sachs & Co., he initiated the firm's effort to build a real estate principa
+During Mr. Hamamoto's tenure at Goldman, Sachs & Co., he initiated the firm's effort to build a real estate principal investment business under the auspices of the Whitehall Funds.
+Mr. Hamamoto also serves as a director for the Worthless Foundation, Inc., a non-profit dedicated to promoting the arts and social welfare.
+He is well qualified to serve as a director due to his experience as a public company chairman, CEO and director and due to his extensive investment and operational experience.